ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-06-29-FOVMapping2.md

 ## Elevation-Adaptive Level Sampling

 The outcomes of the blurring effect look good to me.
-It seems that we can now combine the FOV system into our project.
-Shall we try?
+It seems that we can now combine the FOV system into our project, shall we?

 Imagine you are dealing with a Terrain that features a lot of steep gradients.
 You decide to use FOV mapping and try to sample the level.
 You press the 'Create an FOV map' button, and after waiting two or three minutes later, you finally get an FOV map array.
 You click the play button and encounter the result like this:

 ![Terrain](../../Images/2023-06-29-FOVMapping2/Terrain.gif){: width="600"}{: .align-center} Huh...?
 {: .text-center}

 This is a terrible result.
 The sight is unexpectedly narrow, as if the agent can't see the topography located higher than his eyes.
 And yes, he can't actually look up the level, considering our sampling method.
-To find out the cause, we have to go back to the sampling code again.
+To find out the exact cause, we have to go back to the sampling code again.

 ```c#
 for (int directionIdx = 0; directionIdx < directionsPerSquare; ++directionIdx)